Considerations and Tips

 Definition of “Well established or well described” animal models of human disease

 By “WELL-ESTABLISHED”, the Examination Committee understands animal models that are commonly used by the scientific community based on the capacity to obtain/reproduce this model and on its detailed pathologic characterization.
-Examples include: transgenic RasH2 mice, bleomycin-induced pulmonary fibrosis in rodents, collagen-induced arthritis in rats, or SIV in non-human primates.
+Classical examples include: transgenic RasH2 mice, bleomycin-induced pulmonary fibrosis in rodents, cisplatin or gentamicin-induced renal injury, collagen-induced arthritis in rats, or SIV in non-human primates.

 By “WELL-DESCRIBED”, the Examination Committee understands animal models with good macro/microscopic characterization, regardless of it being reported for the first time or it being commonly used by the research community.